DerpyMario/US-NJOrangeClientData/README.md

 # Introduction #
-This is a python library for processing game archives from the **OrangeClient**.
+This is a python library for processing game archives from the **NJOrangeClient**.

 # Modules #